brendan-ward/nhdnet/custom/sarp/README.md

 This cuts the network at each barrier and associates each barrier with an upstream and downstream flowline segment ID.
 It automatically calculates a new unique ID for a segment if it is creating a new segment between two barriers on the same original flowline segment.
 The networks are then re-assembled by traversing upstream from the downstream-most points of the NHD flowlines or from each barrier.

 The output of this is a shapefile with one feature per functional network, a network summary statistics CSV, and a CSV including the upstream and downstream network IDs associated with each barrier.

+IMPORTANT: there may be multiple upstream networks from a given barrier or origin point.
+If this is encountered, the multiple networks are merged together into a single network.